mattihicks/mattihicks/education-first.md

        </div>
        <div class="col-8">
         <h2 class="projectTitle">Impact</h2>
-        <p>We have shifted the company paradigm of what makes an online experience successful: instead of asking potential customers for their phone numbers and addresses, the internal conversation has shifted to creating a content-rich website that promotes booking directly online.
-In addition, one year after launch, customers are booking twice as much online as they are over the phone.</p>
+        <p>We have shifted the company paradigm of what makes an online experience successful: instead of asking potential customers for contact information through primary CTAs, the internal conversation has shifted to creating a content-rich website that promotes booking directly online.
+In addition, one year after launch, customers are booking twice as much online as they did in the previous year.</p>
         <p>
         Senior leadership has asked us to expand this work into other markets, which will begin in the coming months.</p>
       </div>